Which Borderline Personality Disorder Therapy Is Effective?

 Systems Training For Emotional Predictability And Problem-Solving, known as STEPPS, is an adjunct therapy option that combines cognitive behavioral therapy, skills training, and elements from systems therapy.
 It is typically offered as a 20-week group outpatient program, and can effectively improve symptoms of borderline personality disorder as well as improve depression related to BPD.

-Counseling and medication to treat borderline personality disorder
+Counseling & medication to treat BPD

 Certain medications may be an important component of treatment for someone with borderline personality disorder.
 It may help them manage symptoms, prevent symptoms from worsening, and treat co-occurring disorders such as depression, anxiety, post-traumatic stress disorder, or eating disorders.
 Their effects may also help a person adhere to their psychotherapy treatment, which can be integral for long-term success.
 The most common types of medications prescribed for BPD include antidepressants, antipsychotics, anxiolytics, and/or mood stabilizers.
 A psychiatrist can evaluate a person’s specific situation and make recommendations accordingly for the right treatment and good psychiatric management of medications.